-Notting Hill is one of London's most desirable and Instagrammable areas, with iconic pastel-coloured houses and a thriving market.
+Notting Hill in west London is one of the capital's most desirable and Instagrammable areas, with iconic pastel-coloured houses and a thriving market.

-Notting Hill Gate is the main Tube station in the area and is served by the Central line, the District line and the Circle line.
-Alternatively, use Westbourne Park station or Ladbroke Grove station on the Hammersmith and City line and Circle line, then walk along Portobello Road towards Notting Hill Gate.
+Notting Hill Gate is the main Tube station in the area, and it's served by the Central line, the District line and the Circle line.
+Alternatively, use Westbourne Park station or Ladbroke Grove station on the Hammersmith and City line and Circle line and then walk along Portobello Road towards Notting Hill Gate.

 Notting Hill Carnival

-The carnival has a Caribbean festival theme, bringing a welcome splash of colour to west London.
-A huge parade of floats and performers runs along the Notting Hill Carnival route, filling the streets with intricate costumes, steel bands, marching bands, Calypso music and a variety of mouthwatering food.
+Notting Hill Carnival has a Caribbean festival theme, bringing a welcome splash of colour to west London.
+A huge parade of floats and performers runs along the Notting Hill Carnival route, filling the streets with intricate costumes, steel drum bands, marching bands, Calypso music and a variety of mouthwatering food.

-It is recommended that you prepare yourself properly for the festivities as the carnival covers a wide area.
-Some stations are closed and some are disrupted during the carnival weekend so plan your journey in advance.
-Make sure you have a map of the carnival route, plus information about public toilets, bars, sound systems and medical centres.
+It's recommended to plan your visit to Notting Hill Carnival in advance because the festivities cover a wide area.
+Some London Underground stations in the area are closed or are exit only during the carnival weekend.
+Have a map of the carnival route, plus information about public toilets, bars, sound systems and medical centres.

 Notting Hill movie

 The Notting Hill movie, directed by Roger Michell, was released in 1999.
 The romantic comedy starring Julia Roberts and Hugh Grant was a box office hit, and Notting Hill became a popular place to visit as much of the film was shot in and around the area.

 Take the Notting Hill Film Tour to see some of the famous locations that were integral to the film and learn about the history of the area.

 Things to do in Notting Hill